TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-throw-over-wall.md

 So far, so normal.
 What's the problem if the  Old New Thing team get a new boss?

-You haven't fully understood the diabolic genius at work here.
+You haven't fully understood the diabolical genius at work here.
 The Old New Thing project and code base are moving to the new organization.
 The team are staying here.
 After all, culturally they're a better fit here.
 And I have a hot new project they can work on ...

 {% capture ont_url %}
 {% link _posts/2022-11-21-organizational-anti-pattern-old-new-thing.md %}